KaileyMO/KaileyMO.github.io/project1.md

 To run this program, your device must have Java installed.
 This program is created on [Netbeans 19](https://netbeans.apache.org/front/main/download/nb19/), so Java JDK 20 should be adequate.
 Java 20 can be downloaded with [oracle](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html) if necessary.

-Assuming Netbeans is the preferred method for compiling and running this program, after its installation, open the application and drag the folder of the unzipped source code for this project into the starter Netbeans space (Fig 1).
+Assuming Netbeans is the preferred method for compiling and running this program, after its installation, open the application and drag the folder of this project's unzipped source code into the starter Netbeans space (Fig 1).

 ![screenshot](images/netbeanInstallation.png)
 Fig 1.
 Drag the code folder into Netbeans.